 All successful social media pages have a plan behind their success and an association social media page should be no different.

 The page content should be limited to the defined purpose of the page.
 If the purpose of the page is to provide updates on community related events, the content on the page should be community event related.
 Stretching too far from the purpose of the page can lead to issues that open the page to controversy.
-A helpful tool to avoid this potential issue is to adopt a social media policy as a part of your
+A helpful tool to avoid this potential issue is to adopt a social media policy as a part of your plan.

 Social Media Policy

-The policy should include language stating no advertising or junk messaging will be allowed on the page to prevent the page from becoming a marketplace that advertises homeowners’ addresses and opening up the association to potential liability.
+The policy should include language stating no advertising or junk messaging will be allowed on the page to prevent the page from becoming a marketplace that advertises homeowners’ addresses and subjecting the association to potential liability.
 In addition to not allowing a marketplace to develop, the policy should not allow for posting of personal information of the residents, such as addresses, images of their homes, or complaints regarding neighbor-to-neighbor disputes.

 Most importantly, the social media policy should determine who is the administrator of the social media page and, as a result, the arbiter of potential violations.
 This person could be a board member, a committee member, or a community manager, but there is a potential cost factor involved with the community manager.